+All staff are expected to identify when a child may benefit from Early Help.
 Early Help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.

-In the first instance, staff who consider that a pupil may benefit from Early Help should discuss this with the School's DSL or EYFS DSL.
+In the first instance, staff who consider that a pupil may benefit from Early Help should discuss this with the School's DSL.
 The DSL will consider the appropriate action to take in accordance with the Surrey Safeguarding Children Board referral threshold document.
 The DSL will support staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
 If Early Help is appropriate, the matter will be kept under review and consideration given to a referral to children's social care if the pupil's situation does not appear to be improving.

-b) What staff should do if they have concerns about a child
+What staff should do if they have concerns about a child

-If staff (including governors, agency staff and volunteers) have any concerns about a child (as opposed to a child being in immediate danger), they should, where possible, speak with the School's DSL or EYFS DSL to agree a course of action, although staff can make a direct referral to children's social care.
-As set out above, staff should not assume that somebody else will take action and share information that might be critical in keeping children safe.
+If staff (including governors, agency staff and volunteers) have any concerns about a child (as opposed to a child being in immediate danger), they should, where possible, speak with the School's DSL to agree a course of action, although staff can make a direct referral to children's social care.
 If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
-If a child's situation does not appear to be improving, the DSL should press children's social care for reconsideration.
-Staff should challenge any inaction September 2018 and follow this up with the DSL and children's social care as appropriate.
+If a child's situation does not appear to be improving, the DSL (or the person that made the referral) should press children's social care for reconsideration.
+Staff should challenge any inaction and follow this up with the DSL and children's social care as appropriate.
 All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.

-c) What staff should do if a child is in danger or at risk of harm
+What staff should do if a child is in danger or at risk of harm